Fire and rescue services

 If your passport is lost or stolen, tell the Australian Government as soon as possible and obtain a local police report.

-The local currency is the Euro (EUR).
+The local currency is the euro (EUR).

 Declare amounts over 10,000 euros or the same amount in another foreign currency.
 This covers all forms of currency, not only cash.